 Employers often ask for references, and if you just sat in the back of a classroom and never did anything to get to know a teacher, you may find yourself at a disadvantage.
 If all a teacher can do is look at a gradebook and say, this student got a B but I don't know anything else about him/her, it is not going to help.
 The more details about a student the teacher can provide, especially positive details about class work and personal habits, the better.

-REFINE YOUR INTERVIEWING SKILLS, PRACTICE, PRACTICE, PRACTICE.
-How you present yourself, you dress, appearance, way of speaking, making eye-contact, etc. as well as your answers often determine whether you or someone else gets the job.
+How you present yourself, your dress, appearance, way of speaking, making eye-contact, etc. as well as your answers often determine whether you or someone else gets the job.

 You should volunteer, participate and get involved in clubs, community organizations and related local activities.
 This builds skills and develops experiences to put on a resume and discuss in an interview.

 Most employers look for someone with experience, which is problematic.
 Until you get the job, how can you get experience?
 You can get experience by volunteering, through an internship, or by working, even part-time in a related job.

 Include people who are different from you now, and more people with the type of occupation or interest you are interested in moving toward.

 (October).
 To learn more about how others got jobs and to make contacts.

 LSINDP 399 CAREER INFORMATION IN LETTERS & SCIENCES.
 It includes the following:

 Resources On & Off Campus to Help